ml-tooling/ml-hub/README.md

 ## Highlights

 - 💫 Create, manage, and access Jupyter notebooks.
+Use it as an admin to distribute workspaces to other users, use it in self-service mode, or both.
 - 🖊️ Set configuration parameters such as CPU-limits for started workspaces.
 - 🖥 Access additional tools within the started workspaces by having secured routes.
 - 🎛 Tunnel SSH connections to workspace containers.